opringle/compas-bot/README.md

 1. [Install the latest version of node.js](https://nodejs.org/en/)
 2. [Setup, install & authorize ngrok](https://dashboard.ngrok.com/get-started)
 3. From the root directory of this repo, install required node modules: `$ npm install`
-4. Start the node application as a local server: `$ blah`
+4. Deploy functions locally using google cloud functions emulator: `$ functions start && functions deploy CompasCard --trigger-http`
-5. Point ngrok to where your server is running: `$ ./ngrok http 3000`
+5. Point ngrok to where your functions are running: `$ ~/ngrok http 8010`
-6. In Dialogflow Fullfillment, change the URL to the ngrok forwarding address
+6. In Dialogflow Fullfillment, set the URL: `<ngrok forwarding address>/compascard-cbc5b/us-central1/CompasCard`
 7. You can now send messages in dialogflow, which will trigger your local fullfillments code

 ### On Google Cloud Platform